KilobY73/perfset.sh/README.md

 ******
 Usage:
+After getting the file, make it executable first by "chmod 755 ./perfset.sh".
-Execute it directly in a terminal, such as "./perfset.sh" "bash perfset.sh" "source perfset.sh".
+Then execute it directly in a terminal, such as "./perfset.sh" "bash perfset.sh" "source perfset.sh".

 Binding a shortcut key such as Fn+Q with the script may make it works like the performance key that Lenovo provided in Windows.